top of page

 ★ How can I speed up the check out process / how do I make an account?

+Apple or Google Pay are fast ways to checkout.
+(Paypal too, but they charge me the highest fees, so you'd be doing me a favor by using a different payment method if you can.)
+Or you can save your address and credit/debit card info in advance by making an account on this website.
 Find "Log in / Sign up" on the right side of my logo at the top of the page on Desktop.
 On mobile, tap the menu icon at the top right of the page and it'll also show "Log in / Sign up" on the top of the menu.
-You can make an account with your Google or Facebook account or just your email-address.
+You can make an account with your Google/Facebook account or just your email-address.
 Then click on your name where it used to say 'Log in' to go to your account and enter your address etc. In "My wallet" you can add credit and debit card details for a fast checkout.
+I believe you cannot link your Paypal or Apple Pay in advance.

 It will automatically give you a username, but you can change this in your account.
 If you're having any issues, first try to reload the page.
 Still having issues?
 Then log out and log in again.